parus-cristatus/tolokapizza/README.md

 Toloka API: https://toloka.ai/docs/api/

-All snippets are implemented in Google Colab
+All snippets are implemented in Google Colab.
+It's just a playground for custom logic scripts.

 tolokaapi/ folder includes snippets implemented with the help of requests and json modules: